5 Books I’ve Loved —

 Compared to the other 4 books listed in this post, The Dream Thieves isn’t that complex.
 Set in Aglionby Academy, it tells the story of the extraordinary Ronan, a psychic called Blue and their mad friends.
 The Dream Thieves contains a sometimes bizarre, always exciting mix of drag racing, ghosts and dead Welsh kings.
 If you enjoy fantasy, adventure and historical references this is a must-read.

-Confession time: I haven’t read the last book in the The Raven Cycle yet!
+Confession time: I haven’t read the last book in The Raven Cycle yet!
 Like Miss Peregrine I’m almost scared to, because the rest of the series was just so great that I don’t want to be disappointed at the end.

 I read a lot of books.
 Some of them I put on my shelf at Goodreads.com , although recently I’ve been slack and haven’t been as religious at filing them as I should.
 (I might update it shortly, so keep an eye out).
 But even though I read a LOT, I rarely fall in love.
-So I think these 5 books are really special.